OXID-eSales/developer_documentation/development/modules_components_themes/project/module_configuration/modules_configuration.rst

 Configuring modules via admin interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To configure modules via admin interface, please open OXID eShop administration panel and got to :menuselection:`Extensions --> Modules`, you will see modules list, please select module you want to configure click :menuselection:`Settings`, you will see list of settings which is possible to change.
+To configure modules via admin interface, open OXID eShop administration panel and go to :menuselection:`Extensions --> Modules`.

+You will see modules list.

+Select the module you want to configure and choose :menuselection:`Settings`.

+You will see list of settings that you can change.

 Entries in the settings list are loaded and saved in configuration files located in `var/configuration/shops`.

 For each shop id there is one directory with the complete configuration for the shop.

 So if the shop has id 1, a directory would be named 1.
 See the example below:

 .. code::